cpoff/docusaurus/work/docs/video-prod.md

 -Displays the video with a width of X pixels.
 Height will be fitted such that the aspect ratio is preserved.
 Should only be used in specific cases where an exact size is needed.

 ## Display video on index page

+*Speak to Curt before attempting this.
+It's a unique case.*

 This one is trickier because it requires you use the video as the feature image.
 And the featured image slot varies in size depending on the index page logic.
 The prototype proven on RTA Next displayed well in the two-column presentation on the homepage, but not so well elsewhere around the site when the image size specifications changed.
 So we'll have to make special criteria on how this is used.